 Is it true that if the police are called in on a domestic dispute someone must be arrested?

 RCW 10.31.100(2) speaks to this question.
-Though an officer does not have to arrest someone just based on the fact that thy have responded to a domestic violence call, there are situations which do require that a responding officer arrest someone.
-If a person is over the age of sixteen (16) and has assaulted a family or household member within the four hours, and the officer reasonably believes that a felonious assault has occurred, an assault which resulted in bodily injury to the victim (whether visible or not), or any physical action occurred intending to place a victim in fear of imminent bodily injury or death, the that person SHALL be arrested.
-If it appears that each of the parties have committed an assault against one another, the officer is not required to arrest both persons.
-Instead, only the person that the officer believes to be the primary aggressor shall be arrested.
+Though an officer does not have to arrest someone based on the sole fact that they have responded to a domestic violence call, some situations do require that a responding officer arrest someone.
+If a person is over the age of sixteen (16) and has assaulted a family or household member within the previous four hours, and the officer reasonably believes that a felonious assault has occurred, or there was an assault which resulted in bodily injury to the victim (whether visible or not), or there was any physical action intended to place a victim in fear of imminent bodily injury or death, then that person MUST be arrested.
+If it appears that each of the parties has committed an assault against one another, the officer is not required to arrest both persons.
+Instead, the officer will arrest only the person that the officer believed was the primary aggressor.

-Often times, an alleged victim of domestic violence will address the court regarding the issuance of a no contact order.
-If the victim wished to court to order “no contact”, so long as there is probable cause to believe an offense has been committed, the NCO will be put in place.
-Even if the victim does not wish to have an NCO in place, the court will most often order one anyway, irrespective of that person’s wishes.
-If an alleged victim truly does not wish there to be a no contact order, he or she needs to either convince the court assigned “victim’s advocate” to argue this vehemently to the court on his or her behalf or, more effectively, hire his or her own lawyer to best advocate their desires.
+Often, an alleged victim of domestic violence will address the court regarding the issuance of a no-contact order.
+If the victim wishes the court to order “no contact”, so long as there is probable cause to believe an offense has been committed, the NCO will be put in place.
+Even if the victim does not wish to have an NCO, the court will most often order one anyway, irrespective of that person’s wishes.
+If an alleged victim truly does not wish there to be a no-contact order, he or she needs to either convince the court assigned “victim’s advocate” to argue this vehemently to the court on his or her behalf or, more effectively, hire his or her own lawyer to best advocate their desires.

 I’ve been kicked out of my home.
 How do I retrieve my belongings?